vruc/tinySMTPClient/README.md

 tinySMTPClient
 ==============

-A tiny SMTP client for you to send via PHP language.
+A tiny SMTP client for you to send via C language.